microlinkhq/browserless/README.md

 type: `string` </br>
 default: `'force'`

-When force is passed, it avoids recreating the context in case a browser action is being executed.
+When force is set, it prevents the recreation of the context in case a browser action is being executed.

 ### .getDevice(options)

-Used to set specific device descriptions, this method will be the device's settings.
+Used to set a specific device type, this method sets the device properties.

 ```js
 browserless.getDevice({ device: 'Macbook Pro 15' })